apryamostanov/Black-Box/README.md

 # Black Box

-Example of integrating this JAR into another project: https://github.com/apryamostanov/CardProcessing
+Example of of usage: https://github.com/apryamostanov/CardProcessing

 1. Experimental runtime prototyping and diagnostic framework
 2. Next-generation logging, tracing and profiling framework

 Work in progress.
-Version: 0.85
+Version: 0.86

+Performance: I have used the tools profiling capabilities to perform self-profiling.
+Currently performance is slow: 3-4 milliseconds per cycle (log event, profile method) - affected by active profiling, but still slow.
+Some optimizations have been done but it is nowhere comparable to normal loggers.

 Intended purpose of usage:
 - Credit card processing